mihail-m/CP-implementations/1-Searching/README.md

     <li> v is in [m + 1, r] (the interval has shrunk in half).
   </ul>

      After shrinking out interval enough times it will consist of only a single value.
-It is easy to see that we will shrink the interval at most log2 (r - l + 1) times, because after every shrink the size is halved, hense we have:<br>
+It is easy to see that we will shrink the interval at most log2 (r - l + 1) times, because after every shrink the size is halved, hence we have:<br>
      (r - l + 1), (r - l + 1) / 2,        (r - l + 1) / 2^2, ..., (r - l + 1) / 2^log2 (r - l + 1) = 1 => O(log2 (r - l + 1)).</p>

      <p align="center">